Paraw: Balatik

 In November 2012, a team led by the artisan Gener Paduga, along with the Tao Philippines organization, started building a full-sized paraw sailboat in Palawan.
 Paduga originally envisioned the project while crewing a sailing yacht from Palawan to Africa.
 After having witnessed the thriving native sailing traditions in the Indian Ocean, he decided to revive the almost extinct native boat-building and sailing traditions of the Philippines.
 Sailing ships, which were once used throughout the islands, were in steep decline after engines became widely available in the 1970s.

 The team consisted of several traditional boat carpenters from the islands of Cagayancillo and Romblon.
 The boat was constructed entirely using native techniques and also featured intricate designs by two master carvers of the native Palaw'an people.
 The boat was completed in March 2014 and was officially named the Balatik, after a traditional Filipino constellation (equivalent to Orion's Belt) named after a hunter's trapping device.
 It is 74 ft long and 9 ft at the widest point of the hull.
 It has two masts with four sails and could be crewed by three or four people.
 The boat is currently used both for tourism and for educational and social welfare projects of the Tao Kalahi Foundation in Palawan.

 Paraw Regatta

 The Paraw Regatta, largest sailboat race in the Philippines and the oldest in Asia, is held annually since 1973.
 It is a 36.5 kilometer race held in Arevalo district in Iloilo City.

 Paraw sailing Boracay Island

-Before Boracay Island became a tourist resort, paraws were used for fishing and transportation of people as well as goods.
+Before Boracay Island became a tourist spot, paraws were used for fishing and transportation of people as well as goods.
 Paraw sailing these days is a major tourist attraction.
 Local sailors offer their paraws for island hopping and sunset sailing for a fairly small rental fee.